vos/dayzlogger/README.md

 DayZ Logger is a light weight application, it has almost no CPU impact and a small memory profile as it only caches the current and last values of every player currently playing on the DayZ server and file handles to each log file.
 Log files will be kept open for appending data until the cleanup routine will close it and remove the player from the cache after an configurable idle time (default 15 minutes).

 With data pruning enabled (disabled by default, see config file) the storage consumption is about 100 KB a day for every active player (about 5 MB with 50 active players each day).
 Furthermore old logs can be archived or removed to compress the data even more.

+## Copyright and License
+Copyright (c) 2013 Alexander Vos.

+Distributed under the The MIT License (MIT).
+See the LICENSE file for more information.